goldcaddy77/warthog/README.md

 ## Summary

 Warthog is a [Node.js](http://nodejs.org) GraphQL API framework for quickly building consistent GraphQL APIs that have sorting, filtering and pagination out of the box.
-It is written in [TypeScript](http://www.typescriptlang.org) and makes heavy use of decorators for concise, declaritive code.
+It is written in [TypeScript](http://www.typescriptlang.org) and makes heavy use of decorators for concise, declarative code.

 ## Philosophy